 3. General Security Agreement

-Finally, a lender and borrower may choose to enter into a general security agreement.
-Before the PPSA regime came in, this type of security was known as a “fixed and floating charge.”
+A lender and borrower may choose to enter into a general security agreement.
+Before the PPSA regime came in, this type of security was known as a ‘fixed and floating charge’.
 This is a security agreement that covers all the assets of the borrower.

 4. PPSR Registration